 “We jointly developed a flexible Teflon coated copper tube to use as a shield, which provides ease of handling with complete shielding characteristics.
 For inside the shield we collaborated with Eisai to develop a natural silk tube that we use to separate the conductors and suppress vibration by combining dissimilar materials.”

 Additionally, Ken-san says that the Acoustic Revive Absolute Power Cord is “… equipped with a natural quartz layer which controls the electromagnetic waves during transmission and creates an organic and fresh sound with texture.”

-The final layer is a protective sheath made of carbon CSF tubing, whose purpose is to neutralize static electricity effects and to provide a double shielding effect for the power cord.
+The final layer is a protective sheath made of carbon SF tubing, whose purpose is to neutralize static electricity effects and to provide a double shielding effect for the power cord.